huehou/mpDPFT/README.md

   - Restart your computer.
   - Install the following tools for post-processing: `texlive-full`, `gnuplot`, `ffmpeg`, `ps2eps`, `okular`
   - Copy all mpDPFT files and folders into your chosen installation directory (`YOURDIRECTORY`).
-  - In `YOURDIRECTORY/mpDPFT.sh`, replace all instances of `/home/martintrappe/Desktop/PostDoc/Code/mpDPFT` with the full path: `$CurrentWorkingDirectory/$YOURDIRECTORY`.
+  - In `YOURDIRECTORY/mpDPFT.sh`, replace the default directory `DEFAULT_DIR="..."` with your full path `DEFAULT_DIR="$CurrentWorkingDirectory/YOURDIRECTORY"`.
   - Uncomment the line after `#To recompile ALGLIB` in `mpDPFT.sh` (usually needed only for the first compilation).
   - Optionally, copy `mpDPFT.sh` to your default terminal folder for easy access.
+You can execute from there whenever you open a new terminal.
-  - Copy ALGLIB source files (https://www.alglib.net/download.php) into YOURDIRECTORY/
+  - Copy ALGLIB source files (https://www.alglib.net/download.php) into `YOURDIRECTORY`
-  - Copy placeins.sty (http://mirrors.ctan.org/macros/latex/contrib/placeins/placeins.sty) into YOURDIRECTORY/
+  - Copy `placeins.sty` (http://mirrors.ctan.org/macros/latex/contrib/placeins/placeins.sty) into `YOURDIRECTORY`
-  - Copy epslatex2epspdf into the folder that contains the ps2eps executable (likely, /usr/bin/): `sudo cp YOURDIRECTORY/epslatex2epspdf /usr/bin/ && sudo chown YourUbuntuUserName:YourUbuntuUserName /usr/bin/epslatex2epspdf && sudo chmod 755 /usr/bin/epslatex2epspdf`
+  - Copy `epslatex2epspdf` into the folder that contains the `ps2eps` executable (likely, `/usr/bin/`): `sudo cp YOURDIRECTORY/epslatex2epspdf /usr/bin/ && sudo chown YourUbuntuUserName:YourUbuntuUserName /usr/bin/epslatex2epspdf && sudo chmod 755 /usr/bin/epslatex2epspdf`

 - **Notes for Execution**
-  - run mpDPFT, optionally specify X (number_of_threads) for parallelization and, also optionally, Y (after specifying X) for running several independent jobs in the sub-folders YOURDIRECTORY/runY: `./mpDPFT.sh X Y`
+  - run mpDPFT, optionally specify X (number_of_threads) for parallelization and, also optionally, Y (after specifying X) for running several independent jobs in the sub-folders `YOURDIRECTORY/runY`: `./mpDPFT.sh X Y`
-  - All output will be stored the folder YOURDIRECTORY/#DATA/#zips/ (as created during installation)
+  - All output will be stored in the folder `YOURDIRECTORY/#DATA/#zips/` (as created during installation)
-  - The output is summarized in mpDPFT_CombinedPlots.pdf (generated from mpDPFT_CombinedPlots.tex), the main log files are mpDPFT_Control.dat and mpDPFT_ControlTask.dat, the main data files that are generated are mpDPFT_CutData.dat, mpDPFT_ContourData.dat, mpDPFT_Den.dat, and mpDPFT_V.dat.
+  - The output is summarized in `mpDPFT_CombinedPlots.pdf` (generated from `mpDPFT_CombinedPlots.tex`), the main log files are `mpDPFT_Control.dat` and `mpDPFT_ControlTask.dat`, the main data files that are generated are `mpDPFT_CutData.dat`, `mpDPFT_ContourData.dat`, `mpDPFT_Den.dat`, and `mpDPFT_V.dat`.
-  - Examples with all source files and all input files are provided in /#DATA/#zips/ (including mpDPFT.input, which specifies the main input parameters - other input parameters are hard-coded and marked by //BEGIN USER INPUT in mpDPFT.cpp and elsewhere)
+  - Examples with all source files and all input files are provided in `/#DATA/#zips/` (including mpDPFT.input, which specifies the main input parameters - other input parameters are hard-coded and marked by `//BEGIN USER INPUT` in `mpDPFT.cpp` and elsewhere)
-  - For controlled termination of selfconsistent DPFT loop [or task] during runtime: Replace 0 by 1 [or by 2] in mpDPFTmanualSCloopBreakQ.dat (or in mpDPFTmanualOPTloopBreakQ.dat)
+  - For controlled termination of selfconsistent DPFT loop [or task] during runtime: Replace 0 by 1 [or by 2] in `mpDPFTmanualSCloopBreakQ.dat` (or in `mpDPFTmanualOPTloopBreakQ.dat`)

 ---